Nevada Farms and Families (NFF)

 In 2023, the garden is expanding even more, as the Washoe County Leadership Academy has generously offered to donate funds and volunteer time, along with supplies donated by Western Nevada Supply, to expand the garden to provide more educational programming opportunities for the community.
 And with the start of gardening season, the park rangers and Master Gardeners will provide workshops and opportunities for hands-on practice.
 Keep an eye on the Washoe County Parks Calendar for upcoming programing.

 Established in 2022, the Pollinator Garden is the newest feature still taking shape in the Nevada Farms and Families Area.
 Perfectly located next to the community garden, this garden features hundreds of native species sure to attract beneficial bees and butterflies.
-This area will also soon feature a stunning art piece, shaded outdoor classroom, and seating areas.
+This area also features a stunning art piece and a soon to be completed seating areas and shaded outdoor classroom.
 Check out the Master Plan.

 The Discovery Room

 This charming building is home to a playroom that offers children of all ages a chance to explore, play, learn, and have fun!
 Open during the summer months Wednesday thru Friday with different theme weeks, volunteers lead activities and provides arts and crafts, storytelling, dress up opportunities and more.
+Check out the 2023 Summer schedule!
 The Discovery Room is always free of charge, and is also open (based on volunteer availability) many summer weekends and during special events.
 While visiting the Discovery Room, don't forget to check out the attached free library!